TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 _An interactive enterprise-grade analytical dashboard engineered using an optimized Star Schema data model to audit ticket support lifecycles, eliminate functional queue backlogs, and systematically remediate SLA breaches._

-- 🎯 **Business Question:** How can we minimize our systemic 61.66% SLA breach rate, trace core problem categories, and streamline Mean Time to Resolve (MTTR) across multiple functional queues and international locations?
+- 🎯 **Business Question:** How can we minimize our SLA breach rate, and Mean Time to Resolve (MTTR) across multiple functional queues and international locations?
 - 🏬 **Domain:** IT Service Management (ITSM) / Enterprise Operations
 - 🛠️ **Tools:** Power BI